CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_biomeme.md

 **Bold** steps are repeated for 40 cycles total

-* Give your protocol and name and select 'save' in the upper right corner of the app
+* Give your protocol a name and select 'save' in the upper right corner of the app
 * If you want to set-up a standard curve, select your protocol, scroll to the bottom, and select standard curve.

 {% include note.html content="standard curves are specific to each device.
 If you plan to run the same assay across multiple devices, you'll have to run the standard curve on each device." %}